Hobomok: Chapter summaries

 The people of the colony—which is now named Salem—gather to fulfill an order from the London Company and see the ships off.
 Afterwards, Thomas Graves tries to flirt with Sally Oldham, who wittily shoots him down.
-Mary and Sally walk together and Mary tells of the ritual she preformed.
+Mary and Sally walk together and Mary tells of the ritual she performed.
 She thinks that Hobomok played a trick on her and explains that Charles found her after he'd had a dream that she was in danger.